Christchurch mosque shootings: Livestream

+Fewer than 200 people watched the 17-minute livestream live, and none of them made a complaint to Facebook or notified the police.
+The livestream's perspective mirrored that of a first-person shooter video game, as well as being the first successfully live-streamed far-right terror attack.

 Video distribution

 Copies of the live-streamed video were reposted on many platforms and file-sharing websites, including Facebook, LiveLeak, and YouTube.
 Police, Muslim advocacy groups, and government agencies urged anyone who found the footage to take it down or report it.
 The New Zealand Office of Film and Literature Classification quickly classified the video as "objectionable", making it a criminal offence in the country to distribute, copy, or exhibit the video, with potential penalties of up to 14 years' imprisonment for an individual, or up to $100,000 in fines for a corporation.

 Stuart Bender of Curtin University in Perth noted that the use of live video as an integral part of the attacks "makes [them] a form of 'performance crime' where the act of video recording and/or streaming the violence by the perpetrator is a central component of the violence itself, rather than being incidental."

 Arrests and prosecutions

 At least eight people in New Zealand have been arrested for possessing or sharing the video or manifesto; most of their names have been suppressed either to prevent threats against them or in support of freedom of expression online.
 The first was an 18-year-old man who was arrested and charged with inciting racial disharmony under the Human Rights Act on the same day as the shooting.
 Early news media reports identified him as an accomplice to the shooting, but the police have denied this.

 On 20 March 2019, Philip Arps was indicted for sharing the video under the Films, Videos, and Publications Classification Act 1993, he subsequently pleaded guilty to the charges.
 In June 2019, he was sentenced to 21 months' imprisonment and was released in January 2020, under the condition of him wearing a GPS electronic monitor.
 Arps had also expressed neo-Nazi views and sent letters advocating violence against New Zealand politicians.
 On 26 February 2020, another Christchurch man was jailed for nearly two years for doctoring footage of the shootings upon Arps' request, two days after the attacks.

+Conspiracy theorist Richard Sivell faced trial for possession of the video on 30 October 2024.
+His first appearance on this matter was at Taupō District Court in August 2024, when he refused to enter a plea.
+In between these hearings, a separate case saw Sivell convicted of threatening to kill then–Prime Minister Jacinda Ardern in 2021-22.